cmwylie19/prometheus-workshop/README.md

 }
 ```

 This is a great start, but in reality, we need custom metrics.
-The below example shows how to add a custom metric `myapp_processed_ops_total` to the metrics endpoint which will increase by 1 every 2 seconds.
+The below example shows how to add a custom metric `custom_processed_ops_total` to the metrics endpoint which will increase by 1 every 2 seconds.

 ```go
 package main